kevgo/observable-process/README.md

 const observable = createObservableProcess(["node", "server.js"])
 ```

-You can also provide the command line expression to run as a string:
+You can also provide the full command line to run as a string:

 ```js
 const observable = createObservableProcess("node server.js")